 More power can be had by choosing the optional 3.6-liter boxer six-cylinder, which churns out 256 horsepower and 247 lb-ft.
 The big six is good for 20/27 mpg.

-All Outbacks feature a standard continuously variable transmission (CVT); last year's six-speed manual has been discontinued.
+All Outbacks feature a standard continuously variable transmission (CVT).

 Taking advantage of existing camera-based technologies, Subaru has grouped an entire suite of driver assist systems under the EyeSight moniker for the latest Outback.
 For an in-depth explanation of EyeSight, visit our Spotlight On: Subaru EyeSight article.

-The EyeSight package includes pre-collision braking assistance, pre-collision throttle management, lane departure and sway warning and adaptive cruise control.
+The EyeSight package includes pre-collision braking assistance, pre-collision throttle management, lane departure and sway warning, adaptive cruise control, blind spot detection and rear cross traffic alert.

 Now in its second generation, EyeSight uses two charge-coupled device cameras Subaru developed in house to closely monitor vehicles, pedestrians, traffic lanes and other potential obstacles.
 Unlike cameras offered on some other vehicles, Subaru placed its EyeSight system above the Outback's windshield near the rearview mirror.